 Katrin Feulner is a German jeweller who works primarily with discarded and collected steel objects, making jewellery that dissolves its previous, resistant associations and forms new ones.
-She graduated from the University of Design, Pforzheim in 2015.
-Her work was shortlisted in the Mari Funaki Award in 2016 and 2018.
+She graduated from the University of Design, Pforzheim in 2015 and won the prestigious Herbert Hofmann Award in 2020.

 “Katrin collects iron bars and tubes of leftover pieces and scrapyard junk.
 Her friends help her in her passion of gathering parts of overproduction and neglected pieces.
 She lets her finds age in her drawers and workbench and when she considers them ready she starts to transform them into jewellery.